 That is what makes this year’s ADBA National Conference so pivotal, addressing the barriers to growth of the AD industry as we enter a new era of waste management.
 The conference will discuss how we can rapidly optimise the industry to reduce emissions over what President of COP26 Alok Sharma has dubbed the ‘decade of delivery’.

 - COP26 Debrief – An update on the outcomes of COP26 and implications for AD and biogas.

 - Next steps – How will industry respond to the changing outlook post-COP and in light of the methane pact?

 - How bio-CO2 can boost your revenues – Carbon capture and utilisation is the gateway to net zero, delivering negative emissions from AD.
 And as has been seen recently, delivers much-needed security for the food and drinks manufacturing industry.
 This session will consider the practicalities of entering the market for bio-CO2.

 - Town Hall primer on food waste – Local authorities will be structuring contracts now to deliver separate food waste collections from 2023 onwards.
 This expert panel will consider strategies and case studies to put AD in the vanguard of solutions.

-- Navigating the red tape on digestate – Where is the needle pointing in the haystack of farming regulations, covering low-emissions spreading, removal of plastics, storage requirements, NVZs and likely PVZs (to name a few)?
+- Navigating the red tape on digestate – Where is the needle pointing in the haystack of farming regulations, covering low-emissions spreading, removal of plastics, storage requirements, Nitrate Vulnerable Zones (NVZs) and likely Phosphate Vulnerable Zones (PVZs ) – to name a few?